turingschool-examples/frontend-mod-1-prework/section3/README.md

 In the appropriate thread in your pre-work group channel, share the following:

 1. Link to the commit you made with your complete Section 3 pre-work
+2. A screenshot or photo upload of your notes, including your vocabulary/JavaScript reserved keywords section.

 ## Index Links